icbi-lab/miopy/README.rst

 MIOPY is a Python3 tool that allows studying the miRNA/mRNA interaction in several different ways.
-MIOPY includes the state-of-the-art method to predict miRNA target through expression data.
+MIOPY applies state-of-the-art methods to predict miRNA targets through expression data.
 MIOPY includes 40 pre-process prediction tools to improve the results.
-Finally, MIOPY allows to use the of state-of-the-art machine learning methods to apply a feature selection in order to identify prognostic biomarker signatures.
+Finally, MIOPY uses state-of-the-art machine learning methods to apply a feature selection in order to identify prognostic biomarker signatures.

 The four main types of analyses available in MIOPY are: